Emily Ratajkowski Shares A Series Of Gorgeous Snaps Celebrating Her Birthday

 Model Emily Ratajkowski delighted her 26.5 million Instagram followers with her latest post, a stunning series of snaps showing some of her birthday celebrations.

 In the first shot, Emily perched on a pale green couch.
-The space she was in was filled with unique decor elements, from a large painting on the wall behind her to a gold floor lamp in the background.
-Emily rocked a skimpy gray crop top and matching bottoms, and showcased her svelte physique in the casual ensemble.
+The space she was in was filled with unique décor elements, from a large painting on the wall behind her to a gold floor lamp in the background.
+Emily rocked a skimpy gray crop top and matching bottoms, showcasing her svelte physique in the casual ensemble.

-The second slide in the update was a short video clip, in which Emily rocked a black crop top and brown pants as she danced with her dog.
+The second slide in the update featured a short video clip in which Emily rocked a black crop top and brown pants as she danced with her dog.
 Her dog appeared again in the seventh snap, which was a shot taken in the car.
-Emily wore a gray outfit that hugged her curves, and her long brunette locks were parted in the middle and tumbled down her chest in an effortless style.
-Her husband, Sebastian Bear-McClard, was in the passenger seat of the vehicle, and their dog positioned his smiling face in between them.
+For that image, she wore a gray outfit that hugged her curves.
+She parted her long brunette locks in the middle and they tumbled down her chest in an effortless style.
+Her husband, Sebastian Bear-McClard, was in the passenger seat of the vehicle, and their dog positioned his smiling face between them.

 She also shared a few other slides documenting her birthday celebrations, including a shot in which she and some friends were outside in a gorgeous backyard with a blanket laid out on the grass, enjoying the sun.
-She also included a shot of some flowers she received, which were arranged in a vase on the coffee table.
+She also included a photo of some flowers she received, which were arranged in a vase on the coffee table.

 Emily finished off the birthday post with a smoking-hot snap in which she rocked a skimpy bikini while in the backyard.
 A white blanket or towel had been thrown on the grass underneath her, and she held what looked like a bottle of beer in her hand.
-Emily showed off her assets in a skimpy patterned bikini that revealed a tantalizing amount of cleavage.
-She added a few delicate necklaces to accessorize, and paired the bikini top with matching bottoms that were likewise minuscule.
+She showed off her assets in a skimpy patterned bikini that revealed a tantalizing amount of cleavage.
+She added a few delicate necklaces to accessorize her look and paired the bikini top with matching bottoms that were likewise minuscule.

-Emily’s followers absolutely loved the birthday snaps, and the post racked up over 1.1 million likes in 21 hours.
-Within the same time span, the post also received 3,529 comments from her fans.
+Emily’s followers absolutely loved the birthday snaps.
+The post racked up over 1.1 million likes in 21 hours.
+Within the same time span, her fans left her 3,529 comments.

 “HAPPY B DAY EM!!
 The world is much better because of you!” one fan wrote.

-“Of course you would be the best sign out there,” another follower commented, referencing the astrological emoji Emily included in the caption of the post.
+“Of course you would be the best sign out there,” quipped another follower, referencing the astrological emoji Emily included in the caption of her post.

-“Young pup’s smile is so good!” another fan added, loving the inclusion of her dog in the posts.
+“Young pup’s smile is so good!” a third user added, loving the inclusion of her dog in the posts.

 Just last month, as The Inquisitr reported, Emily’s clothing brand, Inamorata, shared a gorgeous snap of the brunette beauty in a colorful ensemble.
-Emily rocked a button-front sleeveless dress in a bold pink and orange print, and paired it with matching bikini bottoms crafted from the same fabric.
+Emily rocked a button-front sleeveless dress in a bold pink and orange print, which she paired with matching bikini bottoms crafted from the same fabric.
 She left part of the dress unbuttoned and posed in a way that showed off her lean, toned thighs.